-It is unlawful for any person to make a false report, with intent to deceive, mislead, or otherwise misinform any person, concerning the placing or planting of any bomb, dynamite, other deadly explosive, or weapon of mass destruction as defined in s.
-790.166, or concerning the use of firearms in a violent manner against a person or persons.
+It is unlawful for any person to make a false report, with intent to deceive, mislead, or otherwise misinform any person, concerning the placing or planting of any bomb, dynamite, other deadly explosive, or weapon of mass destruction as defined in §790.166, or concerning the use of firearms in a violent manner against a person or persons.

-- 2. Making, posting, transmitting, including internet/electronic transmission of a threat or false report, to conduct a bomb threat, mass shooting or an act of terrorism in writing or other record in any manner that would allow another person to view the threat, as defined by FS 790.161, 790.165, 790.162, and 790.163, 790.164, 790.165, and 790.166 respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity, including: - a.
-Threats to throw, project, place, or discharge a destructive device with intent to do bodily harm to any person or with intent to damage any property of any person. - Making a false report, with intent to deceive, mislead, or otherwise misinform a person, concerning the placing or planting of any bomb, dynamite, or other deadly explosive, or weapon of mass destruction. - 3.
+- 2. Making, posting, transmitting, including internet/electronic transmission of a threat or false report, to conduct a bomb threat, mass shooting or an act of terrorism in writing or other record in any manner that would allow another person to view the threat, as defined by F.S. §790.161, 790.1615, 790.162, 790.163, 790.164, 790.165, and 790.166 respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity, including: - a.
+Threats to throw, project, place, or discharge a destructive device with intent to do bodily harm to any person or with intent to damage any property of any person. - 3.
 In addition, students found to have committed the following offenses on school property, school sponsored transportation, or during a school sponsored activity, shall receive the most severe consequences provided in this policy which shall be mandatory suspension and administrative assignment to the Behavior Intervention Program or expulsion, referral for appropriate counseling services, and may be referred for criminal prosecution to the local law enforcement agency and/or State Attorney's Office.
 These acts pose a serious threat to school safety, i.e., acts which directly or indirectly pose a significant risk of serious injury.

 - a.
-Serious a Assault/threat serious - a.b.
-Assault/threat high - b.c.
-Arson or attempted arson - e.d.
-Sexual battery (rape) or attempted sexual battery (rape) - d.e.
-Possessing, displaying, using, selling or transmitting a Class A weapon - e.f.
-Homicide - f.g.
-Kidnapping or abduction - g.
-Bringing, possessing, using or selling any explosive propellant or destructive device - h.
-Robbery or attempted robbery. - i.
-Armed robbery or attempted armed robbery - i.j.
-Motor vehicle theft - j.k.
-Serious bBattery-serious - k.l.
-Battery on a School Board employee, sports official, or other specified officials as listed in F.S.
-784.07 and 1006.13(5) - I.m.
-Battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in FS 784.07 - m.n.
-Found, by a court, to have committed an assault on specified officials, or School Board employees, or Sports Official (F.S.
-784.081) - n.o.
-Found, by a court, to have committed an assault on a law enforcement officer, fire fighter, emergency medical care provider, etc., (F.S.
-784.07) - o.p.
-Extortion - p.
-Threatening to throw, project, place or discharge a destructive device with that may cause bodily harm to any person or with intent to damage any property of any person - q.
-Making a false report concerning the placing or planting of any bomb, dynamite or other deadly explosive.
-(F.S.
-784.081) - F.q.
-Hazing (F.S.
-1006.135).

-Note: When charged with acts listed in k through n above the student shall be immediately removed from the classroom and placed in an alternative school setting pending disposition - (F.S.
-1006.13(5)).
+Assault/threat serious

+- b.
+Assault/threat high

+- c.
+Arson or attempted arson

+- d.
+Sexual battery (rape) or attempted sexual battery (rape)

+- e.
+Possessing, displaying, using, selling or transmitting a Class A weapon

+- f.
+Homicide

+- g.
+Kidnapping or abduction

+- h.
+Robbery or attempted robbery-

+- i.
+Armed robbery or attempted armed robbery

+- i.
+Motor vehicle theft

+- k.j.
+Battery-serious aggravated felony

+- Hk.
+Battery on a School Board employee, sports official, or other specified officials as listed in F.S. §784.07 and 1006.13(5)

+- m.l.
+Battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S. §784.07

+- Found, by a court, to have committed an assault on specified officials, or School Board employees,- or Sports Official (F.S. §784.081)

+- e.n.
+Found, by a court, to have committed an assault on a law enforcement officer, fire fighter, emergency medical care provider, etc., (F.S. §784.07)

+- p.
+Extortion

+- q.o.
+Hazing (F.S. §1006.135).

 Incidents associated with potential threats require the convening of the threat assessment team to determine if the act shall be reported to law enforcement.

 Note: A recommendation for the Behavior Intervention Program assignment via the Expulsion Abeyance Office applies when an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.

-However, Class "A" Weapons, Bomb Threat/Mass Shooting (Placing/Actual) and Bomb Threat/Mass Shooting (False Reporting), shall be expellable offenses for all students, Grades K-12 (F.S. s.
-1006.13(3)).
+However, Class "A" Weapons, Assault/Threat-Serious, Assault/Threat-High, Bomb___Threat/Mass Shooting (Placing/Actual) and Bomb Threat/Mass Shooting (False Reporting), shall be expellable offenses for all students, Grades K-12 for a period of not less than 1 full year, and be referred to the criminal justice or juvenile justice system (F.S. §1006.13(3)).